+Eric Cortellessa is the Investigative Editor of the Washington Monthly.
+Previously, he was the magazine’s Digital Editor.
+His writing has also appeared in the Washington Post, the Nation, Slate, the New Republic, and other publications.
 A graduate of Northwestern University’s Medill School of Journalism, Eric’s thesis project—a short documentary on criminal records as a barrier to employment—was nominated for a 2015 Emmy Award.

 Eric can be reached at: firstname.lastname@example.org

 Today’s shoppers want products delivered quickly.
 Local businesses are positioned to fill that demand, if only USPS’s Louis DeJoy would notice.

 How a 32-year-old policy activist is fighting to keep the GOP from going anti-monopoly.